jpvasco/GME_Cpp/DOCUMENTATION.md

 # <br/>The `gme.h` library

 The library *gme.h* contains the main functions and routines of the GME method, corresponding to the photonic dispersion and diffraction losses.
-The functions associated to the electromagnetic fields and the root solver are also in this library.
+The functions associated with the electromagnetic fields and the root solver are also in this library.

 # <br/>The `matrix.h` library